 “For more than 150 years, we’ve consistently delivered quality expressions to whisky drinkers, and the release of Canadian Club 42 Year Old continues this tradition.”

 “Following the success of our first CC [Canadian Club] Chronicles release last year, we’re excited to unveil another premium, distinctive whisky that endures the test of time.”

 They say imitation is the highest form of flattery, but during Prohibition knockoff distillers, using names similar to Canadian Club tried to peddle low-grade whisky to unsuspecting customers.
 Canadian Club distributors helped protect the brand by urging patrons to request Canadian Club by hame, so they were certain to the real thing.
 With this 3rd release of CC Chronicles series, we pay tibet to the dock meant who operated floating liquor stores and bars abroad their vessels.
 Despite the savvy bar owners and whisky fans knew they could count on the dock men to provide only genuine Canadian Club.
 With this 42 year old whisky, we celebrate their uncompromising commitment to origin, authenticity, quality and craftmanship.

 The Dockman continues the story behind the whisky that was batched and barreled 42 years ago.
 Pleasantly warm and slightly sweet with delicate notes of brown sugar and baking spices balanced with oak and a rye spiciness.
 Lingering taste of toffee and a subtle tartness on the plate.

 At time of writing there was approximatey 300 bottles still available to purchase at BC Liquor Stores.

 Read our feature on the first Canadian Club 40 Whisky.

 Media release and images provided by Kaelyn Larson, Beam Suntory.
 Photo credit: Nick Nons.
-I received gifts in exchange for this feature.
+I received gifts of the Canadian Club 42 in exchange for this feature.
 All opinions are my own.